11 Best Fertilizer For Magnolia Trees | Quietly Worth Every Cent

 17‑6‑6 NPKWater‑Soluble Powder

-Jack’s Classic Acid Special delivers a high‑nitrogen 17‑6‑6 formula with added sulfur and micronutrients.
-It’s a water‑soluble powder that can be applied as a root drench or foliar feed, giving you flexibility to correct deficiencies quickly.
-Users report that three bi‑weekly applications revived struggling blueberry bushes and produced abundant new growth on magnolias.
+Jack’s Classic Acid Special delivers a high‑nitrogen 17‑6‑6 formula with elevated iron and sulfur plus added micronutrients.
+It’s a water‑soluble powder that can be applied as a root drench or foliar feed, giving you flexibility to correct deficiencies quickly on magnolias and other acid‑loving plants.

 The included measuring spoon ensures consistent mixing, and the powder concentrate makes multiple gallons of liquid fertilizer from one box.
 Because it’s synthetic, it works fast — ideal for giving a spring boost to trees that have shown slow growth or pale leaves.
 The sulfur content helps maintain low pH over the growing season.